yasirkula/UnityIngameDebugConsole/README.md

 `- cube: Creates a cube at specified position -> TestScript.CreateCubeAt(Vector3)`

-Here, command is *cube* and the only necessary parameter is a *Vector3*.
+Here the command is *cube* and the only necessary parameter is a *Vector3*.
 This command calls the *CreateCubeAt* function in the *TestScript* script (this demo script is not shipped with the asset).

-Console uses a simple algorithm to parse the command input and has some restrictions:
+The console uses a simple algorithm to parse the command input and has some restrictions:

 - Don't put an f character after a float parameter
 - Wrap strings with quotation marks ( " )